 Living with acne

 People with acne are generally advised to avoid washing their skin more than once or twice a day, to avoid irritating it.
 You should use a mild soap or cleanser, and warm water, because hot and cold water can irritate the skin.
-It’s helpful to avoid wearing make-up as much as possible, and make sure you clean it off every day.
-Water-based make-up is better, but still not ideal.
-Using fragrance-free bath and shower products may help to avoid irritating your acne.
+Opt for water-based makeup if you can and always take it off at the end of each day.
+Using fragrance-free bath and shower products may also avoid irritating your acne.

 You should never try to squeeze spots, however tempting.
-Yes, we know all about Dr Pimple-Popper, but she’s a doctor, and she knows what she’s doing.
-Squeezing spots can actually drive the infection deeper, and can also leave permanent scars.
+(Yes, we know all about Dr Pimple-Popper, but she’s a doctor, and she knows what she’s doing!)
+Squeezing spots can drive the infection deeper and risk leaving permanent scars.

 The treatment for acne depends on its severity.
 Pharmacists are probably the best source of initial advice on acne, especially when it is fairly mild.
 They can suggest suitable over-the-counter creams or gels to treat spots.